 She is a medical doctor who is credited with having putting under control the wider spread of Ebola virus in Nigeria.

-She achieved this by insisting that the carrier of the ebola virus Patrick Sawyer in quarantine, even though there were pressures and intimidation from the Liberian government to release Sawyer for him attend the conference he came, Late Mrs Adadevoh would not give in to official intimidation.
+She achieved this by insisting that the carrier of the ebola virus Patrick Sawyer in quarantine, even though there were pressures and intimidation from the Liberian government to release Sawyer for him to attend the conference he came to, Late Mrs. Adadevoh would not give in to official intimidation.